faceyspacey/webpack-flush-chunks/docs/babel-config.md

 ```

 ## Sample Boilerplate
-The following is an older boilerplate that will showcase babel being used with chunknames:
+The following is an older boilerplate that will showcase babel being used with chunknames *(without babel-plugin-universal-import)*:

 - https://github.com/faceyspacey/flush-chunks-boilerplate-babel-chunknames

-We highly recommend you checkout.
-We aren't promoting this route, but you can definitely learn from how its configured.
+We aren't promoting this route anymore, but you can definitely learn from how its configured.
 Specifically how the server babel config is different from the client webpack config.
 Check the `.babelrc` and the webpack configs.
+Just keep in mind that with the babel plugin u gotta use `babel-plugin-syntax-dynamic-import` as well, as shown at the top of this doc.